jankocivic/openmm-cli/README.md

 - **Name the function `command`.** Auto-discovery looks for this exact attribute.
 - **Reuse flag names across commands** (`--top`, `--out`, `--sel`, `--ref`) so users don't have to relearn them.
 - **Add a docstring to each group's `__init__.py`**; it becomes the `--help` text for the group.

 ---

+## Related projects

+`openmm-cli` is inspired by [**OMMProtocol**](https://github.com/insilichem/ommprotocol) (Rodríguez-Guerra et al.), which also drives OpenMM through a YAML config organized into stages.
+Differences from OMMProtocol: `openmm-cli` is built on a modern Python stack (Pydantic for config validation, Typer for the CLI), integrates preparation and trajectory analysis as commands, and is structured so new commands can be added by dropping a single file into the right folder — see [Adding a command](#adding-a-command) below.

+---